Modelling resource contention in multi-robot task allocation problems with uncertain timing: Framework

 \section{Framework}

 This section develops the analytical framework for modelling resource contention when uncertainty is considered.
-Two cases are examined---in the first, the order in which the robots use the resource is specified, while in the second, the order is determined by the order in which the robots arrive at the resource.
-In both cases, the robots have a time that they arrive at the resource, $T^{a}_{X}$, and a duration for using the resource, $D_{X}$, that are independent normally distributed random variables, where $X$ identifies the robot.
+Two cases are examined---in the first, the order in which the robots must use the resource is specified, while in the second, the order is simply the order in which they arrive.
+The robots have a time that they arrive at and begin queuing for the resource, $T^{a}_{X}$, and a duration for using the resource, $D_{X}$, that are independent normally distributed random variables, where $X$ identifies the robot.

 For the first case, consider a simple example of two robots, $A$ and $B$, that both need to perform an action at the same location.
 Only one robot can perform their action at the location at a time, so the second robot may have to wait for the first robot to complete its action before commencing its own action.
 If robot $A$ must perform its action before $B$, then the time that robot $A$ starts its action, $T^{s}_{A}$, is simply the time that it arrives at the location, $T^{a}_{A}$.
 The time that it finishes the action at, $T^{f}_{A}$, is given by: